stuckatsixpm/stuckatsixpm/README.md

 # StuckAtSixPM
-*Freelance Python Enthusiast - This is my non-work account.*
+*Freelance Python Enthusiast - This is my non-work account, created Mar 7, 2021 to allow me to separate my "professional" work from my "freelance" work.*

 ## About me: